The Hobyahs

-The Hobyahs is a fairy tale collected by Mr S. V. Proudfit, in Perth.
+The Hobyahs is a fairy tale collected by Mr S. V. Proudfit of Washington, D.C., credited to a family from Perth, Scotland.
 Joseph Jacobs included it in More English Fairy Tales.
 His source was American Folk-Lore Journal, iv, 173.

 Synopsis

 A man, woman, girl, and little dog lived in a house made of hempstalks.
 The Hobyahs came for several nights, shouting "Hobyah!
 Hobyah!
 Hobyah!
 Tear down the hempstalks, eat up the old man and woman, and carry off the little girl!"
 For several nights, the dog barked, scaring them off, but the old man was angry at its barking and cut off its tail, then its legs, then its head.
 Then the Hobyahs tore down the house, ate the old man and woman, and carried off the girl in a bag.
 They hung up the bag at home and knocked it, shouting, "Look me!"
 They went to sleep, because they slept by daytime.
 A man heard her crying and took her home, putting his big dog in the sack.
 When the Hobyahs opened the sack, the dog ate them all.